cfjello/graph-ioc/cxmeta/README.md

 - undefined

-Please Note:
+You should Note:
 - Since the data type lookup is done on an instantiated javascript object you will have to initialize the object with values that allow for detection of the type - 'null' and 'undefined' are by definition not very telling.
-- Some types like 'enum' in the TypeScript example below, as well all other non-primitive TypeScript types, are not detectable once compiled and assigned to a javascript object
+- Some types like 'enum' in the TypeScript example below, as well all other non-primitive TypeScript types, are not detectable once compiled and assigned to a javascript object, but user defined classes are detected.
-- This extented type detection has only been tested on the Deno default V8 Typescript to javascript compile version.
+- This extented type detection has only been tested using the Deno default V8 (Typescript to) javascript compile target.

 Given an instantiated object (the complete file can be found in the './examples' directory):